 - Raise the container to the roofline, up to 12 feet high.

 - Deposit roofing debris directly into the Equipter—no need to throw materials down onto tarps anymore.

 - Dump the filled RB4000 into a larger container or truck.

 With an Equipter RB4000 on the job, you not only boost roofing productivity, you also save physical wear and tear on your crew—and that can translate into less time lost due to strains, pulls, and other injuries.

 5. Automatic Staple Gun

 When you need to tack underlayment quickly, this is an ideal tool for roofers because it can speed up the process quite a bit over a typical hand tacker.
 The Fasco F1B 50-16 Fine Wire Auto Stapler is lightweight, plus it offers an extra-long magazine so you spend less time reloading.
-Check out this video on the set-up process and how functions.
+Check out this video on the set-up process and how it functions.

-Made by the Equipter team, Stow-a-Brake is an easy way to mount your aluminum brake to the ladder rack on your truck.
+Made by the Equipter team, Stow-A-Brake is an easy way to mount your aluminum brake to the ladder rack on your truck.
 It’s engineered with gas springs for no-hassle set-up and take-down.
 Plus, it requires just one crew member—not two—to operate.
 Stow-a-Brake is one of the top tools for roofing, but it’s also a productivity-booster for window and siding installers as well as general contractors.

 7. Turbo Shear